HasibullahFathi/get-fit/README.md

 ### Content

-- Footers, hero text, and the setup of the favicon were taken from the Love Running project with a bit of modification.
+- Footers, hero text, and the setup of the favicon were taken from [Love Running](https://code-institute-org.github.io/love-running-2.0/index.html) project with a bit of modification.
 - Icons used on the website were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

 - The photos used on the home and sign up page are from This Open Source site.
 - The images used for the gallery page were taken from this other open source site.